madhavajay/ud953/README.md

 ```

 ## Quiz Answers
-The quiz answers are part of the udacity_quizzes.py pytest file
+The quiz answers are in the tests/udacity_test.py pytest file